Staffing and Scheduling - The Compressed Work Week

 No problem here.
 Put everyone on 10-hour shifts.
 They each work four days a week and they each get a different day off.
 In this way, four show up every day for 10 hours and no overtime is incurred.
 This example is made to work out perfectly.
 However, imagine that you have 7 people and need only five to show up - the number just won't work out.
 Basically, if you are 20% overstaffed on a daily basis and your daily coverage is 20% less than it needs to be, you can change your schedule from 8's to 10's without a cost.
 Anything else will be problematic.

-- As you can see by the three examples above, your conditions will determine if this is a good idea or not.
+- As you can see from the three examples above, your conditions will determine if this is a good idea or not.

 - Although it may seem counter-intuitive, your employees will average more sleep on a CWW schedule than on one with 8-hour shifts.
 The reason for this is that people sleep slightly less on days they are working longer shifts AND they are sleeping significantly more on days that they don’t have to work.